Cart

 While these stretches feel soothing mid-session, recognize they won’t permanently banish muscle knots.
 Treat this as your temporary firefighter, delivering short-lived relief.

-Massage for Shoulder Blade Discomfort
+2. Massage These 3 Areas for Shoulder Blade Pain

 Massaging the scapula area offers relief similar to stretching—both provide temporary respite.
 You can seek professional massage therapists or physical therapists, or use tools like massage balls, foam rollers, fascia guns, or wedge cushions for DIY sessions.